 If sources are so uncertain about Goldsmith's birthdate, then I am not sure how they can know for certain the aforementioned quote, "The very pink of perfection," was said or written by him!

-Whatever the case may be in terms of who authored the quote, the edges as well as the veins of 'Grace's' leaves are indeed the "very pink of perfection", and I have given them a LIKE back with more than just blog posts; they have appeared on nybg's (New York Botanical Garden) tumblr, and the are featured in my Flickr Gallery within a set called Autumn Leaves.
+Whatever the case may be in terms of who authored the quote, the edges as well as the veins of 'Grace's' leaves are indeed the "very pink of perfection", and I have given them a LIKE back with more than just blog posts; they have appeared on nybg's (New York Botanical Garden) tumblr.

 'Grace's' leaves are also the "subject" for one of the greeting cards that go beyond communication.
 The beautiful card is an all occasion greeting card, but it is especially nice to send at Thanksgiving, given that the card is named 'Grace'.